ashleydavis/promises-for-game-development/README.md

         // ... etc ...
         .Done();

-*Sequence* is needed to change this to a dynamic generated collection of operations (possibly loaded from data).
+*Sequence* is needed to change this to a dynamically generated collection of operations (possibly loaded from data).

 *Sequence* is given a collection of functions, each returning a promise.
 Each function is invoked in-turn one after the other, but only after the previous promise has resolved.
 This enables a sequence of asynchronous operations to be executed serially:

     IEnumerable<Func<IPromise>> GenerateMovementSequence()
     {
-        // Generate a collection functions that each initiate an async operation
+        // Generate a collection of functions that each initiate an async operation
         // and returns a promise.
     }